Juhani

 sources especially ISO 9000 standards and performance excellence

-quality management "systematicity" of the company based
+quality of management "systematicity" of the company based

 on a systematic methodology.
 For QM the company must be always ready